Why I made this wall planter. When my eldest son accidentally broke my

 - White ready mixed tile adhesive and grout.

-2. Then, using a Dremel rotary
+Step 3: Using a Dremel rotary

-Once fully dried the mosaic wall planter is ready for planting.
-Either with pretty bedding plants and flowers or succulents and cacti.
+Once fully dried, the mosaic wall planter is ready for planting, either with pretty bedding plants and flowers or succulents and cacti.

 You could even have it as a herb planter.
 In the right kitchen, it could look fantastic.